ArroyoLabs/erdiko-dev/README.md

 **Erdiko Micro MVC**

-Erdiko is a micro MVC framework or better yet, a framework for APIs, lean web front-ends and web apps (start ups).
+Erdiko is a micro MVC framework or better yet, a framework for APIs, lean web front-ends and web apps (start up friendly).

 Iterate on your app without a bloated PHP stack!